TonyCollett/lrcput/readme.md

 # Audio Lyrics Embedding Script (lrcput.py)

-The `lrcput.py` script allows you to embed LRC (Lyrics) files into both FLAC and MP3 audio files.
+The `lrcput.py` script allows you to embed LRC (Lyrics) files into both FLAC, M4A and MP3 audio files.
 It supports specifying a directory containing the audio files and their corresponding LRC files with the same name.

 **this script was designed to embed lyrics acquired from [lrcget](https://github.com/tranxuanthang/lrcget)**